argonautproject/questionnaire/source/pages/index.md

 **See  the [Adaptive Forms Use Case] for a detailed description of workflow and API guidance.**

 Adaptive Forms or Questionnaires such as [PROMIS] forms use a stateless model where a selection of items is presented on the computer to an end user based on the answers on the prior items.
-The server selects the following items optimized for the outcome of the assessment or testee's estimated ability or trait[^?] (https://en.wikipedia.org/wiki/Questionnaire).
+The server selects the following items optimized for the outcome of the assessment or testee's estimated ability or trait[^4].
 This implementation guide provides the basic framework for using Questionnaire and QuestionnaireResponse to preserve the state of the Questionnaire as the client retrieves questions from a remote adaptive questionnaire service.

 {% include img.html img="adaptive-workflow.jpg" caption="Basic Argonaut Questionnaire Workflow" %}